 During the COVID-19 pandemic, many of our students were feeling the effects of the crisis, and in need of additional support.
-At the same time, a number of students' field placements were disrupted, and the Field Team at UBSSW hoped to engage these students in work that would be meaningful.
+At the same time, a number of students' field placements were disrupted, and the Field Education team at the UB School of Social Work hoped to engage these students in work that would be meaningful.

 The training workshop that follows focused on preparing peer leaders to respond to the day-to-day issues faced by students as they coped with the significant changes in their social work education and their lives.
 Peer-led groups are not the same as practice supervision groups and they are not the same as personal therapy groups.
-Peer led mutual aid groups require trained leaders to contract with the support group members, to keep the work focused on the appropriate areas of discussion, to help individuals reach out for help and to help other group members to provide it, and to create a positive group culture.
+Peer-led mutual aid groups require trained leaders to contract with the support group members, keep the work focused on the appropriate areas of discussion, help individuals reach out for help and help other group members to provide it, and create a positive group culture.